 Features & Benefits

-For the money and non-ED glass, the PA SLx 10x42 binoculars astound.
+For the money and non-ED glass, the Primary Arms SLx 10x42 binoculars astound.
 I really didn’t have a problem with chromatic aberration (color fringing).
 I was expecting to have an ugly amount of it since there’s no ED glass but impressively I didn’t.

 I’m happy with the color fidelity, brightness, contrast, and resolution of the PA binoculars during daylight use and even in mountain timber and brush.
 Every time I thought I was about to bottom out on the focusing, I didn’t and could get a touch more sharpness than I anticipated.